wayne-kipruto/wayne-kipruto/README.md

 - 👋 Hi, I’m @wayne-kipruto
-- 👀 I’m pasionate about any projects involving Software and Video Game Development and  Cybersecurity
+- 👀 I’m pasionate about any Frontend projects that include both web and mobile apps,
-- 🌱 I’m currently learning Dart and Flutter,
+- 🌱 I’m currently learning React and Flutter,
-- 💞️ I’m looking to collaborate on any project around Java, Python and C#
+- 💞️ I’m looking to collaborate on any project around UI/UX Design.
 - 📫 Reach me through the email : kiprutowayne365@gmail.com

 <!---